-- +n Commence typesetting at the first page numbered n or larger. - -n Stop after page n. - -nn First generated (not necessarily printed) page is given the number n; simulates ".pn n". - -mx Prepends a standard macro file; simulates ".so /usr/lib/tmac.x". - -t Place output on standard output instead of the phototypesetter. - -f Refrain from feeding out paper and stopping the phototypesetter at the end. - -w Wait until phototypesetter is available, if currently busy. - -i Read from standard input after the files have been exhausted. - -a Send a printable approximation of the results to the standard output. - $-\mathbf{p}n$ Print all characters with point-size n while retaining all prescribed spacings and motions.
+- -nn First generated (not necessarily printed) page is given the number n; simulates ".pn|n". - -ran Set number register a to the value n. - -mname Prepends a standard macro file; simulates ".so /usr/lib/tmac.name". - -t Place output on standard output instead of the phototypesetter. - -f Refrain from feeding out paper and stopping the phototypesetter at the end. - -w Wait until phototypesetter is available, if currently busy. - -a Send a printable approximation of the results to the standard output. - -pn Print all characters with point-size n while retaining all prescribed spacings and motions.

 /usr/lib/suftab suffix hyphenation tables

 /tmp/rtm? temporary

-/usr/lib/tmac.x standard macro files
+/usr/lib/tmac. standard macro files